top of page

 Magnet Coatings and Compatibility with Liquids

-Neodymium magnet submersed in a mineral oil
+Neodymium Magnet in mineral oil

-Neodymium Magnet Coatings and Liquids
+Neodymium Magnet Coatings

 Nickel-Copper- Nickel (Ni-Cu-Ni) Coating: Can withstand occasional exposure to water but may corrode if submerged for long periods.
 Susceptible to acids and halogenated oils.